 - 21. Each player shall be entitled to accredited support personnel at this event as follows: - a.
-Only eligible Bowls Coaches appointed by their provincial authority to act in this capacity for this event will be recognized to provide coaching during the event in accordance with the provisions of the Coaching Policy.
+Only coaches who meet the eligibility as per the Coaching Policy will be permitted to coach.

 Restrictions on the Movement of Players During Play